-32.2% of the texan families have children under the age of 18 living with them, 41.1% are married couples living together, 20.3% are female householders without husbands present, and 34.4% are non-families.
-An estimated 12.3% of the population was 65 years old or older in 2010, although that percentage is expected to decline until 2020 when it will drop to 11.9%.
+32.2% of the Texan families have children under the age of 18 living with them, 41.1% are married couples living together, 20.3% are female householders without husbands present, and 34.4% are non-families.
+An estimated 12.3% of the population was 65 years old or older in 2010, although that percentage is expected to decline until 2020, when it dropped to 11.9%.

 The city is home to a variety of different local communities, each with its own culture and identity.
 One of the most notable communities in Center City is the Hispanic community.
-This community has a rich culture that is evident in the food, music, and art that they produce.
+This community has a rich culture evident in the food, music, and art they produce.

 Another notable community in Center City is the African-American community.
 This community is known for its strong sense of family and community.
 The African-American community has played a significant role in shaping the culture of Center City.

 The city of Center is a vibrant and growing town.
-The town offers a quaint sense that will remind you of old-fashioned small town living.
-The town’s motto that centers around the idea of “one square mile in time” really captures the essence of this beautiful and historic community.
+The town offers a quaint sense that will remind you of old-fashioned small-town living.
+The town’s motto, which centers around the idea of “one square mile in time,” really captures the essence of this beautiful and historic community.

-One can find an abundant amount of things to do in this downtown area.
-Everything from restaurants, events and shopping makes for an exciting day or evening out with friends or family members.
+One can find abundant things to do in this downtown area.
+Everything from restaurants, events, and shopping makes for an exciting day or evening out with friends or family members.
 Whether you are looking for somewhere to grab a bite to eat or something to do on your night off, Center offers an experience like no other city does.

-If you’re looking for a liquor store in Center, Texas, there’s a Zipps Liquor store in the North of Center city on 906 Hurst street.
+If you’re looking for a liquor store in Center, Texas, there’s a Zipps Liquor store North of Center City on 906 Hurst Street.
 It’s open every day from 10am to 9pm.
-There is a great selection of beers, wines, and liquors, and they also have cigarettes and cigars.
-We also have a variety of snacks and drinks, including soft drinks, energy drinks, beer, and wine coolers.
+There is a great selection of beers, wines, and liquors; we also have cigarettes and cigars.
+If you’re hungry, Zipps also has a variety of snacks and drinks, including soft drinks and energy drinks.